 The invariant mass distribution in two dimensions, for a given photon pair versus that for the other pair in these four-photon events shows a strong π^0 peak, as shown in the top of Fig. 22.
-There are background events that fall under the two π^0 peaks, which require further study, nevertheless, using the selection of photon pairs that reconstruct to the π^0 , we can plot the $2\pi^0$ mass spectrum (bottom of Fig. 22).
+There are background events that fall under the two π^0 peaks, which require further study.
+Nevertheless, using the selection of photon pairs that reconstruct to the π^0 , we can plot the $2\pi^0$ mass spectrum (bottom of Fig. 22).
 The mass spectrum has recognizable features, in particular the prominent $f_2(1270)$ that decays to $\pi^0\pi^0$ 85% of the time.
 The structure at $M{\pi\pi} \sim 0.8$ GeV appears too low for the $f_0(980)$ and is present in a location where the Crystal Ball data [4] shows a low yield.
 The yield for $M{\pi\pi} < 0.5$ GeV is consistent within a factor of two of the relative yield compared to the $f_2(1270)$ peak in the Crystal Ball data.
-This analysis demonstrates that these neutral events can be analyzed in our detector under circumstances significantly more challenging than we anticipate for the Primakoff experiment.
-In particular, for the Primakoff experiment, we will have a solid nuclear target with little extent in z that will allow valid geometrical constraints and thus improving the resolution on missing momentum in the reaction.
+This analysis demonstrates that these neutral events can be analyzed in our detector under circumstances significantly more challenging than we anticipate for this experiment.
+In particular, we will have a thin solid nuclear target that allows us to impose geometrical constraints and improve the resolution on missing momentum in the reaction.
 This will make the kinematic fitting more effective.

 It is evident from the top plot in Fig. 22 that a cut on the invariant mass of one reconstructed π^0 will reduce the background on the other π^0 significantly.
-This is shown in Fig. 23 where a cut on the invariant of one π^0 significantly reduces the background in the other while keeping the main signal mostly undisturbed.
+This is shown in Fig. 23 where a cut